qwbarch/snowflake4s/modules/docs/src/main/paradox/index.md

 ## Quick example

-Here is a minimal example to create a snowflake id:
+Here is a minimal example to create a snowflake id (Scala 3):

 ```scala
 import cats.syntax.all.given